 DHCP (Dynamic Host Configuration Protocol) is a communications protocol that network administrators use to centrally manage and automate the network configuration of devices attaching to an Internet Protocol (IP) network.

 DHCP allows devices needing an IP address to request one when they are starting up, for example, rather than an address preassigned and manually configured on each device.
 With DHCP, if a device is moved from place to place, it will be assigned a new address in each location.
 Without DHCP, network administrators must not only manually configure each device with a valid IP address, but also reconfigure the device with a new IP address if it moves to a new location on the network.
 DHCP exists for both IPv4 and IPv6 (Internet Protocol version 6).

-DHCP uses the concept of a "lease" or amount of time that a given IP address will be valid for a computer.
+Devices reach out to the local network to discover any available DHCP server and request network configuration information.
+Servers manage pools of valid addresses and assign addresses out of those pools.
+DHCP uses the concept of leasing the amount of time a given IP address will be valid for a device.
 The lease time can vary depending on how long a user is likely to require the Internet connection at a particular location.
-It's especially useful in education and other environments where users change frequently.
-Using very short leases, DHCP can dynamically reconfigure networks in which there are more computers than there are available IP addresses.
-The protocol also supports static addresses for computers that need a permanent IP address, such as Web servers.
+Devices release addresses when their leases expire and request a renewal from the DHCP server if they are staying online.
+The DHCP server may assign them a new address rather than renewing an old one.
+The protocol also supports static addresses for computers like Web servers that need a permanent IP address.

 Continue Reading About DHCP (Dynamic Host Configuration Protocol)